What’s Different About Selling To Healthcare Organizations?

 Imagine trying to run a retail business like this?
 The cash flow of a healthcare system is a nightmare.

-Tip: Learn as much about the money flow in healthcare and especially the changes that are happening in Washington.
-You will understand your customers better and you will also pinpoint new opportunities early.
+Tip: Learn as much about the money flow in healthcare, especially the changes happening in Washington.
+You will understand your customers better, and you will also pinpoint new opportunities early.

 2. Healthcare organizations have a different purpose